zhongxingyun/CSVSystem/README.md

 ----------------------------

-TThis is a Unity3D CSV System
+This is a Unity3D CSV System

 The new version rewrite the read table function, optimize the storage structure, reduce memory footprint, use more convenient, more standardized code, more comprehensive notes.